 The XP-EF is a compilation of validated and proposed metrics.
-The validation of metric relevance requires convincing demonstration that (1) the metric measures what it purports to measure and (2) the metric is associated with an important external metric, such as field reliability, maintainability, or fault-proneness [12].
-The XP-om utilizes the CK suite of object-oriented metrics as defined by Chidamber and Kemerer [9].
-These metrics have been repeatedly correlated with fault proneness in industrial projects [3].
-The consistency of these findings varies depending on the programming language under study [29] and is still open to criticism [10].
+The validation of metric relevance requires convincing demonstration that (1) the metric measures what it purports to measure and (2) the metric is associated with an important external metric, such as field reliability, maintainability, or fault-proneness [9].
 Several of the XP-am metrics require validation via repeated use of the XP-EF, and will be expanded to provide a more comprehensive, objective assessment of adherence to XP practices.
 In empirical studies, comparisons are informative.
 For example, a new project's measures can be compared against a prior project's measures within the same organization.
 Alternatively, comparisons can be made to industry standards and/or benchmarks.
-Jones has compiled data from many software organizations and provides benchmarks, best practices, and statistics for a range of software development topics [15].
+Jones has compiled data from many software organizations and provides benchmarks, best practices, and statistics for a range of software development topics [12].

 Section 2 of this report explains the motivation and details behind the XP-Context Factors (XP-cf).
-Section 3 and 4 do the same for the XP-Adherence Metrics (XP-am) and XP-Results Metrics (XP-om), respectively.
-A subject XP-Adherence survey is found in the appendix.
-Those who desire to see a completed XP-EF template and corresponding analysis are directed to the IBM case study [35].
-Examples from this case study are provided throughout this paper.
+Section 3 and 4 do the same for the XP-Adherence Metrics (XP-am) and XP-Outcome Measures (XP-om), respectively.
+A subject XP-Adherence survey, a customer satisfaction survey, and a programmer interview template are found in the appendix.
+Those who desire to see a completed XP-EF template and corresponding analysis are directed to the IBM case study [32] and the Sabre Airline Solutions case study [17].
+Examples from these case studies are provided throughout this paper.